 1. Invest in savings accounts in Germany

 A savings account is called “Sparkonto” in German.
-Investing money in a savings account in Germany is good for people with low risk tolerance.
+Investing money in a savings account in Germany may be good for people with low risk tolerance.
 Low risk also means low return.
-You may want to consider investing your money in a savings account in Germany if you
+Investing money in a savings account in Germany may be good for people who

 - Don’t have much money to invest

-- Have not figured out the best way to invest your money yet and want to do your research later
+- Have not figured out the best way to invest their money yet and want to do the research later

 - Live in Germany temporarily